 Following the round, one of my playing partners described the course as, “tough but fair.”
 I couldn’t agree more.

 I ended my golf vacation at Palmetto Dunes with the resort’s third layout, the George Fazio Course.
-Widely considered to be the toughest of the three courses, the Fazio has been awarded many accolades over the years for its beauty and incredibly demanding golf.
+Fazio is widely considered to be the toughest of the three courses.
+It has been awarded many accolades over the years for its beauty and incredibly demanding golf.

 The front nine at the Fazio offers golfers a more relaxed side in contrast with the tighter back nine.
-Fazio designed the course with an emphasis on carving his fairways through the abundance of trees that line the landing areas for tee shots.
-As a result, the course will be more challenging for golfers who failed to bring their accuracy with them to the first tee.
+Fazio’s design carves fairways through the abundance of trees that line the landing areas for tee shots.
+As a result, the course will be more challenging for golfers.

 If you are looking for a standout hole, the par-3 17th at the Fazio is terrific fun.
 Golfer smust clear a large stream that runs diagonally across the area with their tee shot — which could be particularly challenging for women golfers.
 Waiting to trap your ball around the green is a front-facing bunker and a thick group of trees to the left that will swallow any shot that enters.

-After playing all three courses at the Palmetto Dunes resort, I can say with total conviction that each course packs an extraordinary punch that will undoubtedly invigorate and delight any traveling golfer.
+After playing all three courses at the Palmetto Dunes resort, I can say that each course packs an extraordinary punch.
+They will undoubtedly invigorate and delight any traveling golfer.
 To learn more about our courses or to receive your golf quote, visit us at www.palmettodunes.com/golf/hilton-head-golf today.